 This Frank Lloyd Wright clock is an adaptation of the Tulip window created for the Lake Geneva Inn, which has since been demolished.

-The clock has a solid aluminum case with a brushed finish, and a polished chrome bezel.
-The lower glass insert has design made from black and reflective mirror.
+The clock has a solid aluminum case with a brushed finish and a polished chrome bezel.
+The lower glass insert has a design made from black and reflective mirror.